jacob-pro/wsl2-dns-agent/docs/ROUTING.md

 python3 -m http.server 8000
 ```

-And attempt to connect to it whilst AnyConnect is running, it will fail:
+And attempt to connect to it whilst AnyConnect is running, under certain AnyConnect setups this may fail:

 ```powershell
 PS C:\Users\jdhalsey> curl.exe http://172.24.18.66:8000